Articles on: Signals and Automation

 Enter the basic details

 Choose the trading account.
-This can be a paper trading account if preferred.
+This can be a paper trading account for testing purposes, if preferred.

-Choose the quote currency for buying coins e.g. USDT
+Choose the quote currency for the pair/s your bot will be trading, e.g. USDT

 When the signal to buy is received, the order will be entered at the current price.
-If you wish to ensure that the buy will be filled, you can use an Entry Price Deviation to increase the entry price.
-For example, use 2 to multiply the order price by 1.02.
-The order will still be filled at the best prices in the order book, with the maximum price being the 2% above the current price.
+If you wish to ensure that the buy will be filled quickly, you can use an Entry Price Deviation to increase the entry price.
+For example, use 2 to add 2% to the order price.
+The order will still be filled at the best prices in the order book, with the maximum price being 2% above the current price.
 Use a larger value for EPD for your order to be treated essentially as a market order.

 Turn off the Take Profit section.